DmitriiK/telegram_rag_search/README.md

 This repository implements functionalities for retrieving and processing Telegram messages, specifically focusing on using Large Language Models (LLMs) for Retrieval-Augmented Generation (RAG) search functionalities.
 It enables users to parse and visualize topics discussed in Telegram chats and find relevant information based on queries using Elastic Search.

 ## Problem Description
-Standard search in Telegram some times does not work well.
-It
+Standard search in Telegram some times does not work well as it
  - is not able to use semantic search
  - is not able to do summarization of search results
  - is not considering parent child relation in the chat messages.
 Thus, if somebody asks "Please recommend plumber in our city?" and it anybody else replies later, when I next time do a search by 'plumber', I'm able to find only the first, topic-starting message, while the information that is interesting for me, the phone of the plumber is somewhere in one of the related child topic messages.